hsnabszhdn/markdown-emoji-cheatsheet/README.md

 # Emojis
-Please find the cheatsheet in the [wiki](https://github.com/itecompro/markdown-emoji-cheatsheet/wiki) :point_left:
+Please find the github-flavored markdown emoji cheatsheet in the [wiki](https://github.com/itecompro/markdown-emoji-cheatsheet/wiki) :point_left:

 # How to change
 - Change the files in the [Categories](https://github.com/itecompro/markdown-emoji-cheatsheet/tree/master/ConsoleApp1/Files/Categories) folder